ajoyfuljester/habit-keeper/README.md

 i wish you a good life and succesful new habits or something

 # TODO
+- try if jsdoc works?
+- replace all console.warn with just assert()
 - add clean up for expired tokens
 - add admin control panel
 - add option to not require logging in, choose default account